Monkey

 Flagship of the Duke of Medina Sidonia in the Spanish Armada Click for more information Click to show or hide the answer

-First British ship sunk in the Falklands conflict (hit by an Exocet missile 4 May 1982; foundered 6 days later) Click to show or hide the answer
+First British ship sunk in the Falklands conflict (hit by an Exocet missile on 4 May 1982; foundered 6 days later) Click to show or hide the answer

 Royal Fleet Auxiliary (RFA) ship set on fire by Argentinian Air Force bombs, while waiting to unload troops on 8 June 1982; towed out to sea and sunk on 21 June; Simon Weston was a survivor Click to show or hide the answer